se-edu/learningresources/contents/javascript/Javascript-framework-VueJs.md

 A majority of users of VueJs are the Chinese as VueJs is developed by a Chinese American.
 He is supportive of the Chinese community and hence a lot of the existing plugins are written in Chinese.
 There might be some language barriers for an English speaking developer seeking for VueJs resources.

 -----
-### Special features of VueJs
+### Main concepts needed in VueJs
-Here are some features that VueJs differ from the other frameworks used:
+Here are some concepts that you need to start writing Vue code:
 1. **Mutating of data in the DOM**<br/>
 In Vue, the state of the data can be directly modified.
 Let's say, there is a message in your app.
 To change the message, insert this line:
     ```js